mkallipo/mkallipo.github.io/_pages/research.md

 # Preprints

-- <small>M. Kallipoliti and P. Papasoglu, A new topological characterization of the plane (from a time long, long ago).</small>
+- <span style="font-size:12px;">M. Kallipoliti and P. Papasoglu, A new topological characterization of the plane (from a time long, long ago).</span>

 ---